PalladioSimulator/Palladio-Supporting-WorkflowEngine/de.uka.ipd.sdq.workflow.launchconfig/readme.txt

-This plugin contains support for running workflows with the SDQ workflow engine as Eclipse runs started from the Eclipse run dialog.
+This plugin contains support for running workflows with the Palladio workflow engine as Eclipse runs started from the Eclipse run dialog.